The quiet comeback of remote-first companies

 Related stories

-The 8 startup ecosystems rising fastest in 2026
+The eight startup ecosystems rising fastest in 2026

 Silicon Valley still dominates.
-But capital is flowing to places it never reached before — and the founders there aren't waiting permission.
+But capital is flowing to places it didn't reach before — and the founders building there aren't asking permission.

 SaaS margins are back — but only for the top quartile